Skip Navigation LinksAbout-SAPB

 Alcohol Harms Prevention Initiative (AHPI)

-AHPI raises awareness, conducts research, provides education, and evidence-based strategies for preventing excessive alcohol use and related harms.
-AHPI collaborates with partners and stakeholders to support statewide efforts to reduce the negative economic, health, and social impacts of excessive alcohol use and related harms on the lives of Californians.
+AHPI raises awareness, conducts research, and provides harm reduction and education to reduce the adverse health effects of alcohol use on individuals, families and communities.
+AHPI collaborates with partners and stakeholders to support statewide efforts to reduce the negative health and social harms of alcohol use on the lives of Californians.

 Office of Problem Gambling (OPG)